10-zin/LC-Universal-Decision-Tree/README.md

 Formulate a Decision Tree Mental Model of questions.

-This is an ever-evolving decision tree.
+This is an ever-evolving decision tree to solve any LC question systematically.

 ## Hypothesis/Motivation
 We all have this decision tree innate in our mind somewhere.

-For those who occasionally fail LC questions.
+For those who frequently fail LC questions.
 Their decision tree is flaky.

-For those who occasionally pass LC question they’ve seen before.
+For those who frequently pass LC question they’ve seen before.
 Their in-distribution decision tree is strong.

 For those who can often solve problems with ambiguous patterns.
 Their decision tree has strong contrastive branches.
 Contrastive branches → They have nodes that branch on problems that sound similar but have to be solved with different techniques, otherwise are unsolvable.
 Like sliding window, but the numbers are negative → so sliding wont work.
 Or sliding window but requires subsequences → requires dynamic programming.